sunragav/Kotlin-Dagger2/README.md

 }
 ```

-> ### The completed project can downloaded from the following git repository:
+> ### The completed project can be downloaded from the following git repository:
 https://github.com/sunragav/Kotlin-Dagger2